lxcid/ListDiff/README.md

 # ListDiff

 __ListDiff__ is an Swift port of [IGListKit](https://github.com/Instagram/IGListKit)'s [IGListDiff](https://github.com/Instagram/IGListKit/blob/cdc796746adf95d9a9ae78379a29cddf50c9f738/Source/IGListDiff.mm).
+It is an implementation of [an algorithm by Paul Heckel](http://dl.acm.org/citation.cfm?id=359467&dl=ACM&coll=DL).

 ## Motivation

-The motivation for this project came from the following challenge [challenge](https://github.com/Instagram/IGListKit/issues/76) which I learnt about from [Ryan Nystrom](https://twitter.com/_ryannystrom)'s talk in [iOSConf.SG](http://iosconf.sg).
+The motivation for this project came from the following [challenge](https://github.com/Instagram/IGListKit/issues/76) which I learnt about from [Ryan Nystrom](https://twitter.com/_ryannystrom)'s talk in [iOSConf.SG](http://iosconf.sg).

 ## Getting Started